dekuNukem/ATX4VC/README.md

 ### RGBA over USB

-This is a remnant of my [RGBeeb project](https://github.com/dekuNukem/RGBeeb), in which ARGB signal is transmitted over USB-C for a cleaner look.
+In [RGBeeb](https://github.com/dekuNukem/RGBeeb) the rightmost USB-C port is used to carry ARGB power and signal in one cable.

-5V and GND is the same, and ARGB signal is on D+ line.
-If you want to use it, short the jumper with some solder.
+5V and GND is the same, and ARGB data is on D+ line.
+To use it, short the jumper with some solder.

 ### Additional Headers